TanmayUdupa/landing-page/README.md

 # landing-page

-This is a project in which I'll be creating a web page using HTML and CSS.
+This is a project in which I will be creating a web page using HTML and CSS.
+Flexbox is used in order to arrange the items within the web page.

 **Acknowledgements**
 Website image from Wikimedia Commons